Girl, 15, missing from Brighton Park

 CHICAGO - Chicago police are asking for help locating a 15-year-old girl who went missing from Brighton Park on the Southwest Side.

-Yaneysi Valladares was last seen Thursday in the 4700 block of South Rockwell Street, according to a missing persons alert from Chicago police.
+Princess Caraballo was last seen Wednesday in the 3000 block of West 41st Street, according to a missing persons alert from Chicago police.

-Valladares is described by police as being 5-feet-8, 150 pounds, with brown eyes, black hair and a light brown complexion.
+Caraballo, who may be in need of medical attention, is described as 5-feet-6, 217 pounds, with brown hair and eyes, and a medium-brown complexion.

-She was last seen wearing a short sleeved red shirt with white stripes and white lettering, black shorts and red Puma sneakers, police said.